ThomasPickles/fastnerf/DOCUMENTATION.md

 # JSON Configuration Documentation

-This document lists the JSON parameters of all components of .
+This document lists the JSON parameters of all components of configuration files.
+An example config file is available at [config/test_config.json].

-For each component, we provide a sample configuration that lists each parameter's default value.
+For each component, I provide a sample configuration that lists each parameter's default value.

 __Network__ and __Encoding__ config options are inherited from tiny cuda [documentation](https://github.com/NVlabs/tiny-cuda-nn/blob/master/DOCUMENTATION.md)